lwp-emelnik/postmediafile/README.md

 * Input files:

-    * ACDSee XMP file (with filled "notes" field inside)
+    * ACDSee XMP file (filled "notes" field inside is mandatory, "caption" is optional, filename will be used if caption is not set)

 * Output services: